minfeishen2024/hugo-mock-landing-page-domain-name/README.md

 # A Mock Landing Page for InkSMITH

+## Note for Custom Domain Access
+For the CSS style to display correctly, I had to manually type in `http://read.africa/'.

 ## Overview

 InkSMITH is a centralized creative hub with an built in AI writing assistant tailored specifically to web novel writers who need to produce creative, hugh-quality content in a continuous, serialized fashion, maintain reader engagement, and streamline the management and editing process.